-Discover Military & Maritime History at Kure Beach
+Discover Military and Maritime History in Kure Beach, NC

-Originally built in 1923 by the son of Kure Beach founder Hans Kure, the historic Kure Beach Fishing Pier is the oldest fishing pier on the Atlantic Coast.
-Over the years, the wooden pier has been restored and rebuilt several times, morphing into the more than 700-foot long pier it is today.
-The pier is open 24 hours a day from Good Friday through the Sunday after Thanksgiving and is free to those not fishing.
-For those fishing for Flounder, Spanish Mackerel, Drum, and more, a small fee covers your fishing permit for the day.
+Originally built in 1923 by the son of Kure Beach founder Hans Kure, the historic Kure Beach Fishing Pier is one of the oldest fishing piers on the Atlantic coast.
+Over the years, the wooden pier has been worn by weather and restored several times, transforming into the 711-foot pier enjoyed by today’s visitors.
+The pier is open 24 hours a day from Good Friday through the Sunday after Thanksgiving, and there is no fee to walk on it.
+For a nominal fee, bring your rod or rent gear on-site to join a long legacy of anglers who have reeled in a fresh Kure Beach catch.

-Visitors strolling along the two-mile Basin Trail will stumble across a WWII era concrete bunker, former home to the Fort Fisher Hermit, Robert Harrill.
-Harrill became a tourist attraction after he set up residence in the abandoned bunker in the 1970s and lived off food harvested from nearby salt marshes and oyster beds.
-The trail begins at Fort Fisher Recreation Area and weaves through a forest setting and along a salt marsh on its way to an overlook of the Basin of the Cape Fear River with Zeke's Island Reserve visible across the water.
+While hiking Fort Fisher Recreation Area’s Basin Trail, visitors can find a WWII-era concrete bunker, former home to the Fort Fisher Hermit, Robert Harrill.
+His presence attracted tourists after he set up residence in the abandoned bunker in the 1970s and survived on food harvested from nearby salt marshes and oyster beds.
+The trail weaves through a maritime forest and salt marsh and ends at an overlook of the Cape Fear River with Zeke's Island Reserve visible across the water.

 You Might Also Like...